Head of Engagement

 Arrow Communications’ values of empowerment, collaboration and ownership have resulted in a strong culture that is enjoyed by employees and investors alike.
-This culture has had a dramatic impact on metrics including staff retention: with was a 76% reduction in leavers between 2015 and 2017.
-It’s also won them great acclaim – The Employee Engagement Awards prize for Employer Brand 2017.
+This culture has had a dramatic impact on metrics including staff retention: with was a 76% reduction in leavers in 2 years.
+It’s also won them great acclaim – The Employee Engagement Awards prize for Employer Brand.

 Arrow’s story is one of continual improvement.
 Their culture is not driven by a one off programme with an endpoint.
 It’s an attitude – “the way we do things”.

 It’s an approach grounded in real results; upper-quartile employee engagement scores and metrics which reveal the success of ongoing initiatives:

 People Insight have helped Arrow measure employee engagement on an ongoing basis since back in 2016.
 We’ve also helped design and implement a 360 degree feedback programme, with workshops, facilitation and communications interventions to help improve performance further.

 Arrow Communications is one of the UK’s leading independent providers of telephony, data, IT and energy solutions for businesses with an unrivalled reputation of delivering excellent, personal customer service.

 Arrow offers a diverse portfolio ranging from hosted telephony and mobiles, through to mobile device management, telephone systems, IT services and voice and data connectivity.

-Arrow has had an ambitious acquisitive growth strategy since 2010, acquiring 11 businesses to date.
+Arrow has had an ambitious acquisitive growth strategy, acquiring 11 businesses to date.
 Whilst this has meant a dramatic increase in employee numbers it has been challenging to bring acquired employees into the Arrow way of thinking.
-In October 2015, Chris Russell, CEO, led the management team to develop a new culture programme called #ARROWVISION to address this challenge.
+Chris Russell, CEO, led the management team to develop a new culture programme called #ARROWVISION to address this challenge.

 #ARROWVISION was launched as a collaborative exercise with all staff to define how Arrow could be more successful and a better place to work across several aspects of the business: strategic HR, platform, training, structure and money & reward.